Money can’t buy happiness, but it can buy cows; and cows make milk; milk makes ice cream, and ice cream makes you happy!

 Store-bought ice cream is full of added chemical preservatives intended to help it look, feel and taste better.
 Preservatives also help to keep frozen ice-cream fresh for months in the freezer.

 Some would argue adding preservatives to any food to extend freshness to be an oxymoron in itself because how can anything laced with unnatural additives still be regarded as fresh?

-Magnesium hydroxide, a commonly used laxative ingredient, is an additive in store-bought ice cream that retains colour.
+- Magnesium hydroxide – A commonly used laxative ingredient, magnesium hydroxide is an additive in store-bought ice cream that retains colour.

-In addition, she says, artificial food colourants used in many foods, including store-bought desserts, may also increase the symptoms of ADHD in children.
+- Artificial food colourants – Used in many foods, including store-bought desserts, food colourants may also increase the symptoms of ADHD in children.

-Making fresh, preservative-free, home-made ice cream therefore not only has an array of health benefits for the whole family but also delivers pure and fresh flavour.
+Having an ice cream machine to help you make fresh, preservative-free, homemade ice cream therefore not only has an array of health benefits for the whole family, it also delivers pure and fresh flavour.